Every great city deserves a great university, and at every university’s core is a great library

 - Special Collections Exhibits

-Position UH Libraries as a Leader in Student Success
+Position UH Libraries as a leader in research productivity

 - Digitizing our Special Collections

 A gift to UH Libraries is a significant way to honor or memorialize loved ones, recognize joyous occasions, express gratitude, or commemorate lives that matter to you most –- while also empowering education and making a meaningful contribution to your community.